-5.9.8 Using the canopy (accessory)
+5.9.8 Using the canopy

-The canopy is designed to take a maximum speed of 30 knots at sea, and 50 km/h in road transport.
-All press studs must be properly fastened when using the canopy.
 The canopy is designed so that it is possible to use just the front part if desired.
 We recommend that you remove the sides of the canopy plus its aft part, and roll the roof cover carefully and lay it down into the canopy box so that it fits easier into the canopy box.
 It will work easily if you ensure that there is no fabric underneath the straight upper part of the canopy rail.
+The canopy is designed to take a maximum speed of 30 knots at sea, and 50 km/h in road transport.
+All press studs must be properly fastened when using the canopy.